flex-dapps/embark-mythx/README.md

 Status Embark plugin for MythX.

+This plugin brings MythX to Status Embark.
+Simply call `verify` from the Embark console and `embark-mythx` sends your contracts off for analysis.
+It is inspired by `truffle-security` and uses its source mapping and reporting functions.

 # QuickStart

 0. Create a `.env` file in the root of your project and provide your MythX login information.
+If omitted, MythX will run in trial mode.

 ```
 MYTHX_ETH_ADDRESS="<mythx-address>"